Hyra/mindthecode.com/_posts/2012-09-18-spotify-boilerplate-app.markdown

 ---
-title: "Spotify Boilerplate App"
+title: Spotify Boilerplate App
 description: A Boilerplate with best practices to kickstart your Spotify App
-tags: ['spotify']
+tags:
+  - spotify
-publishDate: 2012-09-18
+publishDate: 2012-09-18T00:00:00.000Z
 layout: post
 header: spotify-boilerplate.gif
 ---

-A while ago we were proud to be releasing 2 of the very first Spotify Apps in the Netherlands at <a href="http://noprotocol.nl" title="NoProtocol" target="\_blank">NoProtocol</a>.
+A while ago we were proud to be releasing 2 of the very first Spotify Apps in the Netherlands at [NoProtocol](http://noprotocol.nl "NoProtocol").
 For a long time since I've been planning on creating a Boilerplate in which we could put all the best practices and redo some stuff in hindsight.

 And finally, it's here!
-You can grab it at <a href="https://github.com/Hyra/Spotify-Boilerplate" title="https://github.com/Hyra/Spotify-Boilerplate" target="_blank">https://github.com/Hyra/Spotify-Boilerplate</a>
+You can grab it at <https://github.com/Hyra/Spotify-Boilerplate>

 For a bit more in-depth information, read on ..